About this website and me

 Library, Berlin etc.

-In 2003 I received a Master's degree in Library and Information Science at Humboldt University Berlin and went
+In 2003 I gradutated with a Master's degree in Library and Information Science from Humboldt University Berlin and went

 on to specialise in the study of Tai & Thai manuscripts.
 Major projects that I was involved with were the